Last Updated on June 15, 2023 by Grow with Bovees

 - The smell is subtle and fades fast.

-- Turns lawn yellow if piled on thickly.
+- Can turn the lawn yellow if piled on thickly.

 For a fast-acting fertilizer, here’s one to look into.
 Safer Brand’s fertilizer gets your lawn green in only 3–5 days.

 Not only that, but a little of this goes a long way.
 One 25-pound bag covers up to 6,250 square feet.

 The fast results come from how this fertilizer directly targets the grass’s roots.
 It strives to make the root system more robust, thickening your lawn and rejuvenating it in the process.

 It also strives to keep your lawn in prime condition all year as it wants to help the grass withstand temperature fluctuations and even drought.

 Although, customers say a previous version of the same product was better.
 This one, apparently, smells worse and is messy to spread.

 However, the quick results and the pet-and-kid-safe formula may outweigh this.
 Not only can the fertilizer thicken existing grass, but it also helps fill in patches and reduce how often you need to water the lawn.

 Customers say there are better brands out there, which is true; after all, this is #4 on our list.
 But for a thin spreading substance that works swiftly, it’s an excellent product.